vboyev-MSFT/defender-docs/defender-xdr/investigate-alerts.md

 | Microsoft Defender for Cloud | `dc{GUID}` |
 | Microsoft Sentinel | `sn{GUID}` |
 | Microsoft Purview Insider Risk Management | `ir{GUID}` |

+> [!NOTE]
+> If you have provisioned access to Microsoft Purview Insider Risk Management, you can view and manage insider risk management alerts and hunt for insider risk management events in the Microsoft Defender portal.
+For more information, see [Investigate insider risk threats in the Microsoft Defender portal](irm-investigate-alerts-defender.md).

 <a name='configure-aad-ip-alert-service'></a>